 Scooters are throttle control only

-The peddles on a scooter are there more for regulations then function.
-To use the peddles on a scooter is not great.
+The pedals on a scooter are there more for regulations then function.
+To use the pedals on a scooter is not great.
 Here are a few variations on what people call an electric scooter.
-E-scooters are throttle controlled and do-not require peddling when riding.
+E-scooters are throttle controlled and do-not require pedaling when riding.

 Various types of electric scooters